SingularChatelet/SingularChatelet/README.md

 ## folder

 -   /cogs                               : where commmands are
--   /data/chatterbot                    : the database for chatterbot
--   /data/transformers                  : the database for transformers
 -   /data/documentations-ressources     : .txt file with good ressource to start
 -   /data/image                         : the SingularChatelet profile picture

 ## License
 MIT